-The key to finding the momentum carried away by the neutrino is to determine the "missing pt" (transverse momentum).
-Since the detector can't see neutrinos-they barely interact with matter-the students have to look at all of the momentum recorded in the event and then apply momentum conservation to determine what is needed to make the system's net momentum zero.
-Recall that energy in GeV and momentum in GeV/c are effectively the same numbers at these energies, that is, a muon with 30.5 GeV energy will have momentum of 30.5 GeV/c.
+The key to finding the momentum carried away by the neutrino is to determine the "missing pt" or "missing transverse momentum."
+The detector cannot detect neutrinos directly because they barely interact with matter.
+Students have to look at all of the momentum recorded in the event and then apply momentum conservation to determine what is needed to make the system's net momentum zero.
+Recall that energy in GeV and momentum in GeV/c are effectively the same numbers at these energies; that is, a muon with 30.5 GeV energy will have momentum of 30.5 GeV/c.